 - The granularity of path switch is per ProSe service.

-- UEs may further negotiate to determine which ProSe services to be are switched.
+- UEs negotiate over the existing PC5 connection to determine whether and which ProSe services are to be switched taking into account e.g. their path switching policy, availability of Uu path etc., by the Source UE requesting switch for specific services and the Target UE confirming which services can be switched or not.

 - For the path switching from the a PC5 path to a Uu path, one of the UEs may notify the peer UE of being not able to perform the path switching (e.g. under congestion control or mobility restriction) or having no willing to perform the path switching to avoid the peer UE performing the path switching.

+- For the path switching from a Uu path to a PC5 path, in order to discover each other during PC5 discovery or during Layer-2 link establishment procedure, user info may be provided by the application layer before switching to PC5 path.

 - A make-before-break mechanism is used when path switching between PC5 and Uu, i.e. when path switching occurs the UEs prepare the target path to communicate with each other, then performing the path switching from the PC5 path to Uu path and vice versa and communicate over that target path, and at which point for former path may be released.